fix8mt/uri/README.md

 </details>

 ## iii.
 Create a fixed uri
-Create a fixed URI.
+Create a fixed URI with a storage equal to the source string.
 Print out the result, max storage and object size.

 <details><summary><i>source</i></summary>
 <p>